2024 Conference: Program

 “Unmasking Carlos Fuentes’ ‘Chac Mool’,” Jonathan Godínez Páez, University of Pittsburgh

-8B Editors Under Pressure
+10B Editors Under Pressure (Lecture Hall, Ground Floor)

 Maura Ives, Texas A&M University